-- a disruption or breakdown in care arrangements - the death of a dependant - if a dependant falls ill, has been assaulted or is in an accident - to make longer-term arrangements for a dependant who is ill or injured (but not to provide long-term care yourself) - to deal with an incident involving a child during school hours.
+- a disruption or breakdown in care arrangements - · the death of a dependant - if a dependant falls ill, has been assaulted or is in an accident - to make longer term arrangements for a dependant who is ill or injured (but not to provide long term care yourself) - to deal with an incident involving a child during school hours.

+"I applied to reduce my working hours from five to four days a week, on flexible working grounds.
+It's hard work, but does mean I can fit in appointments and care meetings on my day off."
 If you have worked for the same employer for 12 months and you are responsible for a child aged under 18, you are entitled to 18 weeks' parental leave per child, which must be taken by the child's 18th birthday.
 This time off is unpaid unless your employer is willing to give paid time off as a contractual right.
 In September 2021, the UK government also agreed that they will introduce a day one right to one-week's unpaid leave for carers balancing a job with caring responsibilities.
 Visit carersuk.org/work to read our online information.